tomcl/HowToUseGitTJWC/README.md

 * In Github Desktop `Branch-> New Branch`.
 Give your name branch a name e.g. `mybranch`.
 After creating the branch Github desktop will switch to tracking the new branch.
 You can change this at any time from the top toolbar.

 The new branch can be fetched or pulled from the origin just like master.
-Unlike master, it is not likely that anyone else will make commits to it - although anyone with write access to the origin repo could do so.
+Unlike master, it is not likely that anyone else will make commits to it - although anyone with write access to the origin repository could do so.
 Branches allow each developer to have separate code on top of a common base, with the ability to merge changes back to the common code when/if they reach a suitable state.

 ## Workflows

 ### Centralised Workflow

 This is the workflow discussed above.
-Developer Jane clones the unique origin cloud repo and makes commits locally.
+Developer Jane clones the unique origin cloud repository and makes commits locally.
 Whenever satisfied the project is in a working state Jane pushes them to the origin.
 Changes in origin from other developers get pulled by Jane.

 * Never push to cloud until local code passes tests
 * Fetch/Pull often to make sure new code works with most recent commit of origin.